jeinselen/VF-BlenderAutosaveRender/README.md

 	- `OpenEXR`

 File formats will use whatever compression preferences have been set in the project file.
 If you want to render animations using the PNG format, but save previews using JPG with a specific compression level, temporarily choose JPG as the Blender output format and customise the settings, then switch back to PNG.
 When the add-on saves the render file, it'll use the (now invisible) JPG settings saved in the project file.

+## Autosave Video Settings

+This feature is still in very early testing and is not ready for an official release yet.
+If you'd like to try it out, however, it's available by downloading the plugin [directly from the repository](https://raw.githubusercontent.com/jeinselenVF/VF-BlenderAutosaveRender/main/VF_autosaveRender.py) instead of the releases page.
+You will need to have a local [FFmpeg installation](https://ffmpeg.org/download.html) on your system to use this feature (the version bundled inside Blender doesn't seem to be accessible via the Python API).

+If enabled in the plugin settings along with a valid FFmpeg path, options to automatically compile rendered image sequences into playable videos after rendering completes will appear in the rendering output panel labeled `Autosave Video`.
+Apple ProRes (Proxy, LT, 422, an HQ presets available), H.264 MP4 (with adjustable quality), and custom string (using variables for input, frame rate, and output) are all available, and can be enabled concurrently for multi-format outputs.

+FFmpeg only supports some of the image formats that Blender does.
+The standard formats found in FFmpeg 4.4.x are used by default; bmp, png, jpg, dpx, exr (single layer only), and tif.
+If there's a mismatch in your particular Blender + FFmpeg setup, you can find the supported file list for your installation of FFmpeg by entering `ffmpeg -formats` in a command line terminal (look for sequence formats), and then modifying the `FFMPEG_FORMATS` list found near the top of the plugin code to correct any issues.

+If you run into any issues, especially when using the custom option, try running Blender in terminal mode to check for error codes.
+If you have any questions about FFmpeg command line formatting, please check https://ffmpeg.org for documentation.